Quagga: Relationship with humans

 In an attempt at domesticating the quagga, the British lord George Douglas, 16th Earl of Morton obtained a single male which he bred with a female horse of partial Arabian ancestry.
 This produced a female hybrid with stripes on its back and legs.
 Lord Morton's mare was sold and was subsequently bred with a black stallion, resulting in offspring that again had zebra stripes.
 An account of this was published in 1820 by the Royal Society.
 It is unknown what happened to the hybrid mare itself.
 This led to new ideas on telegony, referred to as pangenesis by the British naturalist Charles Darwin.
 At the close of the 19th century, the Scottish zoologist James Cossar Ewart argued against these ideas and proved, with several cross-breeding experiments, that zebra stripes could appear as an atavistic trait at any time.

 There are 23 known stuffed and mounted quagga specimens throughout the world, including a juvenile, two foals, and a foetus.
 In addition, a mounted head and neck, a foot, seven complete skeletons, and samples of various tissues remain.
 A 24th mounted specimen was destroyed in Königsberg, Germany, during World War II, and various skeletons and bones have also been lost.
+A mare at the Zoological Society of London's Zoo was long thought to be the only quagga to have been photographed alive.
+Five photographs of this specimen are known, taken between 1863 and 1870.
+In 2022, a pair of stereophotographs depicting a quagga among other animals was rediscovered.
+They were taken on 8 April 1864 at the farm of Andrew Hudson Bain, 'Quaggafontein' in the Orange Free State southwest of Bloemfontein by the German anthropologist Gustav Theodor Fritsch.
+He used them as basis for a woodcut he published in his 1868 book, and while doubt was since raised of whether it showed a quagga as labeled or a Burchell's zebra, the zoologists Peter Heywood and Keith H. Dietrich argued for the former in 2021 based on its striping and Fritsch's expertise.